people cycling along a path people cycling along a path

 However, there is some controversy about carbon footprints.
 They have been strongly promoted by fossil fuel companies in an effort to shift the burden of action needed to reduce carbon emissions away from fossil fuel companies to consumers.
 This article explains the history of the carbon footprint and how they might still be useful.

 Carbon footprints vary widely across the world.
 Individuals in poor countries have much lower carbon footprints than those in richer countries.
 Rich people have much higher carbon footprints than poor people.
-The carbon footprint of an average person in the UK is about 9 or 10 tonnes.
-The World Wildlife Fund suggests 9.3 tonnes in 2023.
+The carbon footprint of an average person in the UK is about 8 to 12 tonnes depending on exactly how it is measured.
+The World Wildlife Fund suggests 8.4 tonnes in 2025.
 Their figure is based on UK government data that is consumption-based and so includes emissions from imported goods and services.
-Other websites may give lower figures around 5 or 6 tonnes (as does the video above) but they only include emissons within UK borders so do not really represent the total carbon footprint of a person living in the UK.
+Other websites may give lower figures around 5 tonnes (as does the video above) but they only include emissons within UK borders (territorial emissions) so do not really represent the total carbon footprint of a person living in the UK.

-If you want to understand more about carbon and other greenhouse gas emissions, you may like to join a carbon literacy course, starting in the diocese in early 2024.
-If you are interested please contact the Diocesan Environmental Officer, Rev’d Sandra Eldridge, on seldridge@chelmsford.anglican.org.
+If you want to understand more about carbon and other greenhouse gas emissions, you may like to join a carbon literacy course.
+The Diocesan Environmental Training Lead Rev’d Sandra Eldridge, is a certified carbon literacy trainer and runs courses about three times a year.
+For more information contact Sandra on seldridge@chelmsford.anglican.org.

 if you want more information about how WWF do their calculations, you can find that here.